What can employees do to make 2017 the best it can be at work?

 Quint Studer is the founder of the Studer Community Institute and a successful business leader, speaker and author.
 He is also the entrepreneur in residence at the University of West Florida.

+Have a question?
 Are you facing a small business or workplace challenge?
 Quint Studer can help.
-Email your questions to email@example.com and it could be the topic for one of Studer’s upcoming PNJ columns.
+Email your questions to [email protected] and it could be the topic for one of Studer’s upcoming PNJ columns.